10 Reviews of Human Flesh by Real Cannibals

 3Jorge Negromonte Da Silveira

-Da Silveira was given 23 years in prison, while his wife and mistress were given 20 years each.
-Da Silveira says it is a good thing that he is in prison, because otherwise he would surely kill again.
+Da Silveira was sentenced to 23 years in prison, while his wife and mistress were given 20 years each.
+Da Silveira says it is a good thing that he is in prison because otherwise, he would surely kill again.

 One of the more notorious cannibals in recent history is Japan’s Issei Sagawa.
 Sagawa was studying in Paris when he met 25-year-old Dutch student Renee Hartevelt.
 On June 11, 1981, Hartevelt was visiting Sagawa at his apartment when he shot her in the back.
 After she was dead, Sagawa spent two days eating parts of her body.

-German cannibal Armin Meiwes infamously posted a classified on the Internet announcing he was seeking “a well-built 18- to 30-year-old to be slaughtered and then consumed.”
+German cannibal Armin Meiwes infamously posted a classified ad on the Internet announcing he was seeking “a well-built 18- to 30-year-old to be slaughtered and then consumed.”
 According to Meiwes, the ad received over 200 responses.
 After meeting a young man who backed out, he found 41-year-old Bernd Juergen Brandes, who agreed to be eaten.
-On March 9, 2001, the two met and had sex, before Meiwes cut off Brandes’ penis so they could eat it.
-First, they tried to consume it raw, but found it too “rubbery.”
-Meiwes then tried to cook it using garlic and butter, but ended up burning it.
+On March 9, 2001, the two met and had sex before Meiwes cut off Brandes’s penis so that they could eat it.
+First, they tried to consume it raw but found it too “rubbery.”
+Meiwes then tried to cook it using garlic and butter but ended up burning it.

 Meiwes insisted that Brandes’ death was assisted suicide rather than murder.
 He was originally sentenced to eight and a half years in prison for manslaughter but lost a retrial and was sentenced to life in prison.
 He is now a vegetarian.